sola-st/CodeCureAgent/README.md

 All scripts are expected to be run from the `code_cure_agent` folder.

 1. Create evaluation results file
-    After running one or multiple experiments, logs are located in the folder `code_cure_agent/experimental_setups/experiment_X`.
+    After running one or multiple experiments, logs are located in the folders `code_cure_agent/experimental_setups/experiment_X`.
     If you do not want to run your own experiments, but calculate evaluation results on the log files of our experiment runs, copy all folders and files from [code_cure_agent/evaluation_results/evaluation_outputs](code_cure_agent/evaluation_results/evaluation_outputs) to [code_cure_agent/experimental_setups](code_cure_agent/experimental_setups).
     The script [code_cure_agent/experimental_setups/write_experiment_results_to_csv_file.py](code_cure_agent/experimental_setups/write_experiment_results_to_csv_file.py) can be used to extract the experiment run results from the experiment logs into a csv file.
     By default, the evaluation results are appended to the csv file [code_cure_agent/evaluation_results/evaluation_results.csv](code_cure_agent/evaluation_results/evaluation_results.csv).